 Repeated delinquencies may require, at the discretion of the Manager, an application fee in the amount of two average billings before service can be restored.

-Sewer rates are currently $12.38 per thousand gallons and will raise to $12.75 per thousand gallons on January 1, 2018.
+Sewer rates are currently $12.75 per thousand gallons as of January 1, 2018.
 This rate does not include the Alcosan Customer Service Charge.

 A minimum charge per month based on meter size for two thousand gallons is applicable to all customers unless water service has been terminated and the meter has been removed from the premises.